Checklist for Students Attending UF

 Non-degree Student Registration

 Non-degree seeking students must receive approval by the university registrar.
-Please click here for the non-degree registration form.
+Please click here for non-degree registration form.
+Please review the information relating to special program applications on the linked website (see section: Special Program and Standard Non-Degree Application Reminders).
+Please note: EEP participants will select the highlighted option as shown in the image below if accessing the non-degree application from the Visiting Students page.
 This application must be approved in addition to the EEP application by the University Registrar (www.registrar.ufl.edu).
 In the Non-Degree Course request section of the application, the student will select the “Non-Degree Special Program” option from the Program Information drop-down menu, then “Employee Education Program” from the Special Program drop-down menu.
-Doing so will ensure that the student’s non-degree course request will be matched to the waiver application.
+This action ensures the student’s non-degree course request will be matched to the waiver application.
 The university establishes periods of enrollment each semester for non-degree seeking students registering for courses at UF to be paid for by this program.
+Notes:

 - Applications fees, online education fees, out-of-state tuition and fees, photo I.D. fees, late registration fees, late payment fees, material and supply fees, repeat course surcharge fee, and any other fees not covered by this program as listed in the above paragraph.

 - The costs associated with non-credit courses and program offerings otherwise required as an extension of regular employee training are not covered under this program.

 - The university’s fee petition and fee refund policies and procedures are not applicable to courses taken through this program.
 Therefore, there is no petition process for a refund of any fees paid.